Arnie Ball

-Armond J. "Arnie" Ball (born November 12, 1944) is a retired American volleyball coach best known for his 35 seasons as head coach of the men's volleyball team at Indiana University – Purdue University Fort Wayne (IPFW), now known as the Purdue Fort Wayne Mastodons.
+Armond J. "Arnie" Ball (born November 12, 1944) is an American retired volleyball coach best known for his 35 seasons as head coach of the men's volleyball team at Indiana University – Purdue University Fort Wayne (IPFW), now known as the Purdue Fort Wayne Mastodons.
 He ended his career in 2015 with a total of 570 wins as coach of the IPFW men, and also won 230 games as head coach of the IPFW women's team in the 1980s.

 When not on the court actively coaching a competition, Ball operates Team Pineapple, a volleyball clinic that also features his son, Olympic gold medalist Lloy Ball.

 Coach Ball and his wife, Sandy, have three children, Lloy, Amy and Jana.
 They have nine grandchildren, Dyer, Jamison, Caden, Mya, Peyton, Callaway, Alexsandra, Wynn and Kyan.

 High school coaching career

 Following a successful player career at Ball State, Coach Ball became a high school gym teacher.
 One of his first positions was at New Haven High School, a part of the East Allen County Schools system.
 In 1973, Ball moved to Paul Harding High School when EACS opened this new high school.
 He began his coaching career as Harding's first head baseball coach, and he also founded the school's volleyball program as a non-sanctioned club sport.
 He led the Hawks to three Indiana Volleyball Coaches Association Championships.
 In 1978, Ball began coaching at the collegiate level when he introduced volleyball to IPFW.
 In 1981, Ball made the full-time move to IPFW, taking the helm of both the men's and women's volleyball programs.